pleisto/mashcard/README.md

 yarn lint # run eslint and rubocop

 # webapp
-yarn webapp:dev # start dev server
-yarn webapp:build # build dist
+yarn start # start local dev server bundle exec rails webpacker_compile # build dist

 # other npm packages
-yarn $(package-dir-name):build
+yarn $(package-dir-name) build
-yarn $(package-dir-name):spec
+yarn $(package-dir-name) test
 ```

 ## Documentation

 Detailed documentation is available at https://brickdoc.com/about/community-edition

-* If you want to set up a Brickdoc for production use, see our [Install Guide](https://brickdoc.com/about/install)
+- If you want to set up a Brickdoc for production use, see our [Install Guide](https://brickdoc.com/about/install)
-* If you're looking for business support or hosting service, see [Brickdoc Enterprise Edition](https://brickdoc.com/pricing)
+- If you're looking for business support or hosting service, see [Brickdoc Enterprise Edition](https://brickdoc.com/pricing)

 ## Contributing

 Brickdoc is an open source project and we are very happy to accept community contributions.
 To contribute to Brickdoc, you have to agree with the Brickdoc Contributor License Agreement.Please refer to [Contributing Documentation](CONTRIBUTING.md) for more details.

 ## Licensing